An Interview with Colin Barrett

 Liam Harrison | Tolka, Web Only, November 2024

 In September I spoke to Colin Barrett about his latest book, the novel Wild Houses (2024), which was longlisted for the Booker Prize.
-He is also the author of the short-story collections Young Skins (2013) and Homesickness (2022).
+Colin is also the author of the short-story collections Young Skins (2013) and Homesickness (2022).
 A short story from Young Skins, ‘Calm with Horses’, was adapted by Nick Rowland into a film in 2019, starring Cosmo Jarvis, Niamh Algar and Barry Keoghan.

 Wild Houses unravels over the course of a single weekend during the annual Salmon Festival in Ballina.
 A teenage boy called Doll English is abducted by a couple of smalltown gangsters after Doll’s older brother, Cillian, racks up debts to a violent drug dealer.
 The kidnappers take Doll to a house on the outskirts of Ballina owned by Dev, a quiet recluse, whose close third-person perspective propels the novel.
 Doll’s girlfriend, Nicky, provides the other dominant perspective in a dovetailing narrative.
 Dev’s muted befuddlement, finding himself a sudden accomplice in a kidnapping, is counteracted by Nicky’s deft empathy, as she strives to discover what’s happened to Doll, while figuring out her own place in a town where she has been left increasingly isolated.
 The novel draws on crime tropes, but the aching, existential concerns of the characters, the quickfire dialogue and absurd tragicomedy are what defines the narrative.
-As Niamh Campbell describes it: ‘Failed masculinity and mental fragility, as well as interpersonal tenderness, are bigger concerns than any pursuit of plot.’
+As Niamh Campbell describes Wild Houses: ‘Failed masculinity and mental fragility, as well as interpersonal tenderness, are bigger concerns than any pursuit of plot.’

 This interview was conducted online – I was in Bristol and Colin was in Dublin.